Avaiga/taipy-doc/docs/gallery/decision_support/3a_qsr_sales_forecasting/index.md

 This application showcases various capabilities of Taipy, including:

-1. The use of Taipy Core to manage the forecasting process -- encapsulating each forecast execution as a *Scenario*, persisting the parameters and results for future reference and evaluation.
+1. The use of Taipy Scenario management to handle the forecasting process -- encapsulating each forecast execution as a *Scenario*, persisting the parameters and results for future reference and evaluation.
 2. The use of Taipy GUI to easily create a multi-page application, featuring a navigation sidebar and a top panel for selecting a *Scenario*, where both panels are present and used on every page.
-3. Demonstrates a mini version of a real implemented system that uses Taipy to to facilitate their sales forecasting.
+3. Demonstrates a mini version of a real implemented system that uses Taipy to facilitate their sales forecasting.

 ## Home Page